Risk Factors for Wandering and Elopement in Nursing Homes

 Wandering and elopement are similar concerns, but there are important distinctions.
-Wandering behavior occurs on nursing home property.
+Wandering refers to behavior that occurs on nursing home property.
 A wandering resident moves about the facility without regard for their safety.

 This person is unsupervised and could be exposed to physical dangers while they wander.
 A wandering resident could suffer injuries if they fall or enter the wrong place.
 They could also get into trouble entering other residents’ rooms or walking off the property.

-Elopement occurs when nursing home residents leave the facility altogether.
+Elopement occurs when an elderly person leaves the facility altogether.
 Again, this only happens if the person is unsupervised.
 The consequences of elopement can be severe, including significant injuries, malnutrition, getting lost, or even death.

 There are many risk factors for wandering and elopement.
 These characteristics could indicate that a patient is more likely to wander or elope if left unsupervised for too long.